 You are here

 Lois Hetland, Ed.D.
-(Harvard Graduate School of Education, 2000), is a Professor in the Art Education Department at the Massachusetts College of Art and Design (since 2005) and an Affiliate of Project Zero at the Harvard Graduate School of Education (Researcher 1992-2000; PI 2001-2010, Senior Research Affiliate, 2010 - present).
+(Harvard Graduate School of Education, 2000), has been a Professor in the Art Education Department at the Massachusetts College of Art and Design since 2005.

 Trained in music and visual arts, she taught elementary and middle school students for 17 years.
 In 2013, she made her first trip to India and returned for her sixth visit in February 2017.
 She has initiated an institutional partnership between MassArt and the Srishti Institute of Art, Design, and Technology in Bangalore and has brought art students annually from MassArt to India on study tours since 2015.